Yoni Chetboun: Public activism

 In 2009, Chetboun organized rallies in support of the IDF and the residents of southern Israel during Operation Cast Lead.
 Chetboun believed that in the Second Lebanon War, a lack of public support hurt the soldiers he led, and this encouraged him to organize the rallies.

 In 2010, Chetboun founded the Ra'ananim Zionist youth movement.
 The organization was active in strengthening Zionism and Jewish identity among Israeli youth.

 At this time, Chetboun also became a speaker for the IDF as well as schools, universities, and conferences, on the topics of leadership and decision making.
 He also began lecturing to congressmen about Israel's security and its place in the world order.

 Political career

 In 2012, Chetboun joined the Jewish Home party and was elected to the 7th spot on the party list.
 The party won 12 seats in the next elections, and Chetboun became a member of the 19th Knesset.

-In the Knesset, Chetboun served as the Deputy Speaker of the Knesset, a member of the Foreign Affairs and Defense Committee, and a member of Israel's delegation to NATO.
+In the Knesset, Chetboun was the Deputy Speaker of the Knesset, a member of the Foreign Affairs and Defense Committee, and a member of Israel's delegation to NATO.
 He founded the Neighborhood Forum, which promoted local grassroots leadership.
 In light of increased immigration from France, he started the Lobby for the Absorption of French Immigrants in Israel.
 He also founded the Lobby for Standing Army and Reserve Soldiers.

 Chetboun passed a number of laws, including: